unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 ##### Darkvision

 Many creatures in futuristic gaming worlds, especially those that dwell underground, have darkvision.
 Within a specified range, a creature with darkvision can see in darkness as if the darkness were dim light, so areas of darkness are only lightly obscured as far as that creature is concerned.
-However, the creature can’t discern color in darkness, only shades of gray.
+However, the creature can't discern color in darkness, only shades of gray.

 ##### Truesight